SaiCodez/Cursor-Focus/README.md

 ## Setup

-1. Run `App.exe` once.
+1. Run `Cursor Focus.exe` once.
-2. Move `App.exe` into your Windows Startup folder if you want Cursor Focus to launch automatically when you sign in.
+2. Move `Cursor Focus.exe` into your Windows Startup folder if you want Cursor Focus to launch automatically when you sign in.
 3. After that, no additional setup is required.

 ### Open the Startup Folder